peopledoc/peon/README.md

   - `publicDirectory`: a directory where peon will store the build output.
     Peon will create `REPONAME/BRANCHNAME` subdirectories for each build.
   - `rootURLBase`: the URL where the web server serves `publicDirectory`.
+  - `cacheValidity`: validity in milliseconds of paths cached during builds.
 - **Watcher configuration:** enable this when you want peon to poll git repositories at regular intervals (useful when the machine is not reachable from the internet and thus cannot receive webhooks)